Jett-Lu/speaklio/backend/README.md

 # Speaklio Backend

-This is the planned Speaklio backend service.
+This is the Speaklio backend service.
 It is an Express + TypeScript API for workflows that should not run directly in the browser or a future mobile app.

-## Planned Stack
+## Stack

-- Node.js
+- Node.js 24+
 - Express
 - TypeScript
 - Supabase Auth